 The lawyers at DeMayo Law Offices understand how traumatic it is to suffer a dog bite attack.
 It can lead to severe bodily harm and cause you to fear an animal you once liked.
 When you hire us, we’ll fight hard to hold the dog owner responsible for their negligence and help you win the maximum compensation possible.

 Irresponsible dog owners should be accountable for their careless actions.
 Whether the dog had a history of attacking people or was allowed to roam without a leash, you have the right to demand compensation from negligent dog owners.
 We’ll handle your insurance claim or lawsuit so you can concentrate on recovery.

-If you sustained an injury from a dog bite, call DeMayo Law Offices at (704) 291-9200 and schedule a free consultation with one of our Monroe, NC dog bite lawyers.
+If you sustained an injury from a dog bite, call DeMayo Law Offices at (704) 291-9200 and schedule a free consultation.